emanuelefirmani/get-git-english/docs/internal.rst

 Second, the 4 systems are listed in order of convenience: in principle, when the material stays on the remote system, your work becomes more intricate, slow and umcomfortable.
-SVN allows you to checkout a whole directory precisely because in this way you find more comfortable to pass from one file to another without need to interact continually with the remote server.
+SVN allows you to checkout a whole directory precisely because in this way you find more comfortable passing from one file to another without need to interact continually with the remote server.

 git is even more extreme; it prefers that you have everything at hand on your local computer; not just the single checkout, but the whole history of the project, from first to last commit.

-In fact, whatever you want to do, git normally asks to get a complete copy of what is present on the remote server.
+In fact, whatever you want to do, git normally asks for getting a complete copy of what is present on the remote server.
 But don't worry too much: git is faster in getting the whole history of the project than SVN is in getting a single checkout.